henry0905/Global-Weather-Data-Analysis/README.md

 1. Generate 2000 random latitude and longitude combinations.
 2. Find the name of the nearest city for each combination and eliminate duplicates.
-3. Contact the Open Weather Map API and extract weather data for city names present in the API database.
+3. Contact the Open Weather Map API and extract weather data for those cities present in the API database.
 4. Transform the extracted weather data into a Pandas data frame.
-5. Export the data frame to CSV file.
+5. Export the data frame to a CSV file.
-6. Generate a scatter plot of maximum temperature data versus latitude.
+6. Generate a scatter plot of maximum temperature versus latitude.
-7. Generate a scatter plot of humidity data versus latitude.
+7. Generate a scatter plot of humidity versus latitude.
-8. Generate a scatter plot of wind speed data versus latitude.
+8. Generate a scatter plot of wind speed versus latitude.
-9. Generate a scatter plot of cloudiness data versus latitude.
+9. Generate a scatter plot of cloudiness versus latitude.

 ## Results